sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 681 | Transactions are blocked for this customer.
 686 | Unable to add transaction.
 687 | Points activities are queued and will be updated later.
+    | Item code {x} merge is not supported.
 688 | No matching line-item found for return.
+    | Transaction number not found.
 689 | Points processing failed
 690 | Points processing failed
 691 | Points processing failed